 - Non-violence: To minimise social, economic, and environmental disruptions from climate change, the phase-out of fossil fuel use needs to be rapidly achieved in such a way as the greatest burden is carried by the biggest industrial polluters, and is otherwise shared fairly and does not fall disproportionately on the poor or marginalised.

-- Synergy: Take a holistic and coherent approach across government which creates co-benefits, and avoids trade-offs.
+- Synergy: Take a holistic and coherent approach across government that creates co-benefits, and avoids trade-offs.

 Strategic Priorities